Unrealshadow/KoreUtilitiesAndEditorTools/README.md

 The **`WriteJsonFile()`** method writes the JSON string to a file using **`File.WriteAllText()`**.

+### **GenerateModelClassFromJSON()**
+Generates a C# model class from the JSON string.
+The model class has properties for each column in the Excel file with corresponding data types.
+The model class is saved to the "Assets/Scripts/ModelScripts" folder.

 ### **OnGUI()**

 The **`OnGUI()`** method creates the user interface for the script.
 It includes a label for the script name, buttons to select the Excel file and convert it to JSON, and text fields for the file paths and names.